sensedeep/dynamodb-onetable/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **ISSUES will not receive priority that do not complete this template.
-They will be flagged as "Insufficient Information" and may be closed without any action**
+They will be flagged as "Insufficient Information" and may be closed without any action.**

 **Describe the bug**